openknowledgebe/W4P/SETUP.md

 You will want to replace some of the lines in the environment file with different values, depending on your setup.

+### Localization

+In order to localize the application, you must translate the existing strings in the /app/resources/lang folder and e.g. use your own language code (e.g. nl) as a folder.

+For example, you might want to translate this part of core.php:

+    return [
+        "project" => "Project",
+        "howdoesitwork" => "How does it work?"
+    ];

+You can do it like this:

+    return [
+        "project" => "Project",
+        "howdoesitwork" => "Hoe werkt het?"
+    ];

 ### ez-mode

 To set it all up in one go: